TomPace101/nanopore_diffusion/notes.md

 have a method that can check their current state against the schema.
 This method should be called at the end of their init.
 You would want them to inherit from ParameterSet or something like it, still.

+_MAYBE_ can we come up with a better name for paramgen_tmpl?
+- 'templates' is too generic: these are specifically for paramgen
+- but we don't want anything that starts with 'paramgen' as its too close to 'params'

 # Problem Description